bradylemke/Engr103_final/README.md

 // Gameplay Overview

 Test your luck by betting on red or green, give the board a shake to spin the wheel, a white LED marks where the "ball" lands, and your score adjusts based on the outcome.
-Get to +3 and you win, but if you get to -3 you lose!
+Get to +5 and you win, but if you get to -5 you lose!
+Feeling lucky?
+Use the x3 multipler!
+Higher rewards, but beware, that also means more to lose.

 // How It Works